 Academic advising is an important component of the educational program at Case Western Reserve University.
 Academic advisors assist students in the exploration of academic opportunities at the university and in the selection of courses.
 Advisors may refer students to other sources of information and assistance at Case Western Reserve.

-The advising model at Case Western Reserve aims to balance generalist and field-specific advising, shifting the balance as students progress through their undergraduate careers.
 At the beginning, a student's First Seminar instructor provides generalist advising until the student declares a major.
 At the same time, representatives from each major and minor are available to provide field-specific advice as a student decides on an area of focus.
 Once a student declares a major, the emphasis shifts to major-focused advising with an advisor assigned in that field to guide the student in the construction of an academic plan and to monitor the student's progress in pursuit of that plan.
 Throughout a student's undergraduate career, the deans in Undergraduate Studies are available for generalist advising to address concerns that fall outside of the pursuit of a specific major.

 Students are expected to initiate and maintain regular contact with their advisors to address the student’s curricular and career concerns, and to review progress towards graduation.
 Students are expected to meet with advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.

 During a student’s first year at Case Western Reserve University, the faculty member instructing the student’s SAGES First Seminar serves as the student’s academic advisor.
 Students and their advisors are expected to explore the student’s academic interests and concerns, as well as educational and career goals, and to seek expert information and advice about academic policies and procedures and about specific academic programs from the General Bulletin, from newsletters and websites, from the academic representatives in the majors and minors designated as first year resources, and from other sources of advice and counseling on campus.